 Now that you’ve figured out what you need, it’s time to research and weigh some offers.
 Naturally, you’ll want to make sure you’re getting the right type of loan for your needs at the best possible rate.

 Once you know what your options are, consider the differences between different available loans.
 Good metrics to look at include annual percentage rate (APR) — a measure of how much interest will accrue over a year — and the repayment period.

 What Does The Business Backer Provide?

 At The Business Backer, we understand that it helps to have a partner in your search for funding.
 That’s why we’ve offered advice and customized financing solutions for business owners since 2007.
 Our Funding Advisors consult with you one-on-one, online or over the phone, to evaluate your needs.
-Then, they help match you with the right funding solution, either through our in-house products or through our True Relationship NetworkTM of partners.
+Then, they help match you with the right funding solution for your specific need.

 Our online application process is fast and simple, and we look at a wide range of factors to get a holistic view of your business before determining your funding options.
 That way, you’re getting an option that fits your unique business needs.
 There are no fees or down payments required for applying, so complete your application or speak to a Funding Advisor today!